Mangorei Power Station: Initial development

 In the late 19th century the New Plymouth Borough Council decided to investigate its options for constructing a hydro-electric power station to supply the town with electricity as well as providing a water supply.
 The nearby Waiwhakaiho River was identified as a suitable source of water.
-In 1898 a completion was held to design a scheme.
-The completion was judged by respected engineer Richard Liron Mestayer (1843 - 1921).
+In 1898 a competition was held to design a scheme.
+The competition was judged by respected engineer Richard Liron Mestayer (1843 - 1921).

 The council decided not to proceed with any of the schemes put forward and instead engaged Mestayer in 1901 to design his own scheme, which was subsequently accepted.

 His design called for an intake on the Waiwhakaiho River from which water was conveyed 1200 m to a powerhouse first by a tunnel that passed under the Mangamahoe Stream to a forebay on the hill, from which a 21 in diameter steel penstock conveyed the water down to a manifold outside of the station from where the water was split to supply two turbines.